urelius/Sunkist/README.md

 Sunkist is an unoffical launcher for Flyff Universe.

 ### Features
-Shows event news in Launcher
+- Shows game news in Launcher
-Less RAM usage (150-200mb)
+- Less RAM usage (150-200mb)